alphagov/forms-deploy/local/README.md

 ## How it works
 Each of the components above has a Dockerfile in its repo which is used to build a docker image.
-The `docker-compose.yml` defines the configuration for using those images to run GOVUK Forms locally including a Postgres and Redis container.
+The file `compose.yaml` defines the configuration for using those images to run GOVUK Forms locally including a Postgres and Redis container.